mobileka/laravel-engine/README.md

 1. Create `img` field in the `articles` table
 2. Call `featuredImageSelector()` method on your `MultiUpload` component like this: `MultiUpload::make('img')->featuredImageSelector()`

 As you've probably got, by default the featured image path will be saved in a field with a name of a component (`img` in our case) and then can be accesses like this: `$article->img`.
-You can change this passing a field name as a parameter for the `featuredImageSelector()` method: `MultiUpload::make('img')->featuredImageSelector('featured_image')` and now you can access this image like `$article->featured_image` (and don't forget to rename a field name in the database table).
+You can change this passing a field name as a parameter to the `featuredImageSelector()` method: `MultiUpload::make('img')->featuredImageSelector('featured_image')` and now you can access this image like `$article->featured_image` (and don't forget to rename the field in the database table).

-Ok, it is time to go and check this in administration panel.

-## Advanced component configuration
-*Write me*
+> BTW not only images can be uploaded with this component.
+To allow other file types, change the `allowedFileTypes` parameter in the `application/config/image.php` file.

-## How does this work?
+## How does image uploading work?
 *Write me*

 # CSRF protection